instill-ai/component/.github/CONTRIBUTING.md

 <!--
 TODO:
- 1. explain how we import the connectors or operators like [here](https://github.com/instill-ai/connector-ai/blob/main/pkg/main.go)
+ 1. explain how we import the connectors or operators like [here](https://github.com/instill-ai/connector/blob/main/pkg/main.go)
  2. Add a step by step example to implement a new connector or operator.
 -->

 #### Repositories

 Currently, we maintain four repositories for component implementations
-- [Connector AI](https://github.com/instill-ai/connector-ai): collect all connector implementations related to AI Vendors
-- [Connector Data](https://github.com/instill-ai/connector-data): collect all connector implementations related to Data Vendors
-- [Connector Blockchain](https://github.com/instill-ai/connector-blockchain): collect all connector implementations related to Blockchain Vendors
+- [Connector](https://github.com/instill-ai/connector): collect all connector implementations
 - [Operator](https://github.com/instill-ai/operator): collect all operator implementations

 ### Sending PRs